Third and Fourth Paddle

 Another day

-Yes more carving, morning till night.
+Yes, more carving, morning till night.
 The dogfish finally has taken some shape.
 I have been looking forward to seeing something tangible in that blank spot.
-In particular, the whale portions of the sculpture amaze me.
-I am rather pleased with the results and I am amazed that I have been able to carve it.
+The whale portions of the sculpture amaze me.
+I am rather pleased with the results and surprised at my ability to carve it.

 Days pass